 NEW YORK, NY.- The Times Square Alliance

-announced that Sherry Dobbin will join as the new Director of Public Art.
-Dobbin will be responsible for programming Times Square with installations and performance art from artists around the world.
-Dobbin most recently served as Director of The Watermill Center.
-She brings over 20 years of experience having worked internationally within performance arts, visual arts and public art and having served as a producer, administrator and curator.
+announced today that Debra Simon will join as the new Director of Public Art.
+Simon will be responsible for programming Times Square with installations and performance art from artists around the world.
+Simon most recently served as Vice President and Artistic Director of Arts Brookfield, where she commissioned, produced and presented world-class works of art as part of program that supports creativity and innovation in the fields of music, dance, theater, film, and visual art.